TiesPetersen/OrderBookMatchingEngine/README.md

     Download, run installer, select `Add LLVM to system PATH`
 - **VS Code** (optional)

-    Install VS Code and use extension: `C/C++ (Microsoft)`
+    Install VS Code and use extensions: `C/C++`, `CMake Tools` and `clangd` (make sure to disable IntelliSense for clangd to work)

 ### Build using CMake
+Use the following commands to build the project.
 On build, Clang-Tidy is also run and outputs warnings in terminal.

 **Windows**
 ```